costaivo/Tutorial-NodeJS/README.md

 - Creating API to Add Users
 - Assigning ToDoList to Users

-## Working on Sample Project: Leave Management
+## Working on Sample Project: Assets Management

 - Defining Scope of Project Modules to be developed
 - Database Design